 Are you a motorcycle buff?
 A fisherman?
 A crafty kind of gal?
 Incorporating almost anything and everything is perfectly acceptable.
-Here are 34 creative ideas on how to do this sort of thing at your memorial service.
+Here are some more creative ideas on how to do this sort of thing at your memorial service.

 Discuss all of your options with your funeral director.
 After all, they are there to help you.

 Spending your hard-earned money on a service you have planned will give you a sense of accomplishment.
 You can know that you have done the best for your family and yourself.
 You’ve taken the burden off of your shoulders and put it where it belongs, with the funeral home.